ONLINE HELP

 14. In the editor, reduce the control size.

-1. If necessary, select the Button control you have just created.
+1. If necessary, select the previously created Button control.

 2. Open the context menu and select "Choose a style".

-3. The window that appears lists all styles that can be used for the Button controls in the Phoenix skin template.
+3. The window that appears shows all the styles that can be used for the Button controls in the "Material 3" skin template.

 Skin template styles

-4. Click the search icon and enter "BTN_Blank".
+4. Click the search bar and enter "BTN_Blank".

 Search for the style